 Normally search engines only look for a robots.txt file in the root directory of the domain.
 But when you set up a subdomain, a directory is typically created under public_html with its name.
 Most search engines will obey robots.txt files in subdomain directories.

-Method 1: Set up WordPress Staging With Softaculous
+Method 1: Set up WordPress Staging Site With Softaculous

 If your website uses cPanel and you used Softaculous to install WordPress, you’re in luck.
 Setting up WordPress staging couldn’t be any easier.